openstack/barbican/install-guide/source/barbican-backend.rst

 Simple Crypto Plugin
 ^^^^^^^^^^^^^^^^^^^^

-This crypto plugin is configured by default in barbican.conf.
+This crypto plugin is configured by default in ``/etc/barbican/barbican.conf``.
 This plugin is completely insecure and is only suitable for development testing.

 .. warning::